Docs

 In the following example, there are 8 shifts, 1 employee, and a rule with a preferred satisfiability that specifies the employee should work at most 1 weekend per month.

-All 8 shifts are assigned, and a soft penalty is applied to the score run.
+All 8 shifts are assigned, and a soft penalty is applied to the dataset score.

 Try this example in Timefold Platform by saving this JSON into a file called sample.json and make the following API call: